Surfboard Tails, Rails and Noses

 In more punchy, shorter waves, a harder angled tail will help you get as many snaps as possible.

-6 Major Tail Types
+Common Tail Types

 Basically there are around 5 or 6 major tail categories with an unlimited amount of variations in each, with some being blended together.

 Surf board shapes mainly come with tails of these types: the squash tail, the square tail, the pin tail, the round tail, the swallow tail, and the asymmetric tail.
+The choice of what surfboard tail best works for you still depends on your current skill level and surf conditions.

-1. Squash Tail - is the most common found on surfboards.
+1. Squash Tail - is the most common tail shape found on surfboards.
 With a squarer back end with rounded corners, you get the snappy feel of a hard-cornered square tail blended with a little more hold and release of water.
 They also give you that extra width which helps with slower sections of the wave.

 2. Square tail - is similar in principle but with harder corners giving you a skatier feel with extra release.
 Great for down the line speed in smaller conditions, the hard corners act as a pivot point for turning the board.
 The square tail is a more traditional tail type that is less common these days as the squash tail gives a similar feel with more to it.